-Q Key estimates and judgements - impairment of goodwill and other intangibles
+Key Estimate and Judgement - Impairment of goodwill and other intangibles

-The recoverable amount of each of the CGU's has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of five years.
+The recoverable amount of each of the CGU's has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of 5 years.
 Management have used their current expectations and what is considered reasonably achievable when assigning values to key assumptions in their value in use calculations.

-3.3 Commitments and contingencies
+3.3 COMMITMENTS AND CONTINGENCIES